LarsBreum/WebprogrammingLab2/README.md

 the component is rendered.
 The inventory changes very infrequent so this is inefficient.
 Can you cache foundations so it is only computed when props.inventory changes?

 Answer: Yes.
 We can use Memoization to cache data.
-But then we will also need to know when to update the cache. https://betterprogramming.pub/exploring-caching-techniques-in-react-d30bbb78d54d
+But then we will also need to know when to update the cache. useMemo https://betterprogramming.pub/exploring-caching-techniques-in-react-d30bbb78d54d

 ## Q4 What triggers react to call the render function and update the DOM?

-Answer: A change in the state.
+Answer: A change in the state and props.

 ## Q5 When the user change the html form state (DOM), does this change the state of your component?

-Answer: No. Only when we submit the form, and change the React state.
+Answer: Yes.
+Only when we submit the form, and change the React state.

 ## Q6 For a class based component, what is the value of "this" in the event handling call-back functions?